-The following graph compares the council's actual rates increases with a quantified limit on rates increases included in the financial strategy in the council's LTP.
+The following graph compares the Council's actual rates increases with a quantified limit on rates increases included in the financial strategy in the Council's long-term plan.
 The quantified limit for 2015/16 is 6.10% before growth and 4.9% after growth.

-Actual rates revenue was 0.7% higher than budget due to more water being consumed by the commercial sector than budgeted resulting in higher actual water rates by meter revenue.
-If water rates by meter revenue was excluded the actual rates increase would be in line with budget.
+Actual rates revenue was 0.7% higher than budget due to more water being consumed by the commercial sector than budgeted, resulting in higher actual water rates by meter income.
+If water rates by meter income was excluded the actual rates increase would be in line with budget.